 Be an Organizer!: Are you interested in helping build your local association's political strength?
 Would you like to work with coalitions, fellow members and elected officials to better our schools?
 Apply to be an OEA Political Cadre!
 As a cadre, you can assist your local union with anything from volunteer recruitment and training, communicating with members and the public, to coordinating local actions and organizing events.
 Only a limited number of positions are available.
-For questions, a position description and an application, please contact Ken Volante in OEA's Public Affairs Department.
+For questions, click here for a position description and an application, please contact Ken Volante in OEA's Public Affairs Department.
 Stipends are provided to all political cadres.

 Participate in candidate recommendations